Middle College Application Process

 Are there minimum application requirements?

-Students must have completed the FUHSD Math graduation requirement (passed both semesters of Algebra I and Geometry) by the end of the 2012 spring semester (not summer).
+Students must have completed the FUHSD Math graduation requirement (passed both semesters of Algebra I and Geometry) by the end of the spring semester before they enter the program (not summer).

 Do students need to be California residents?